gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ### Importing Schematic Sheets

 If you have an existing `.Sch` file you wish to add to your project, navigate to the parent schematic sheet you want to add the sheet to, and click _Place->Hierarchical Sheet_.
 Replace the contents in the _file name_ box with the existing file, give it a logical _sheet name_ and click o.k.
-KiCAD will then prompt you saying "Filename already exists.
+KiCad will then prompt you saying "Filename already exists.
 Link sheet name to this file?".
 Click yes and you're done!

 ### Schematic Page Templates